nobitagit/blog/_posts/2019-7-2-Lodash-From-Chaining-to-Piping.md

+---
+layout: post
+title: Upping your Lodash game: from chaining to piping
+---

 [Lodash](https://lodash.com) is pretty much the de-facto standard when we're looking for a utility library for data manipulation in JavaScript.
 So much that it is the [most depended on package](https://gist.github.com/anvaka/8e8fa57c7ee1350e3491) on npm.

 Lodash allows developers to write expressive code by covering the most common needs when handling data.